-Please note that due to limited availability, the single supplement is for a single room in Chamonix and Courmayeur only – 5 of the 9 nights.
+Please note that due to limited availability, the single supplement is for a single room in Chamonix and Courmayeur only – five of the nine nights.
 Rooms will be shared on other nights.

 Eight nights at village hotels, one night at a remote inn, all breakfasts, trail snacks, eight dinners, guided runs daily, round-trip Geneva-Chamonix transfers, all transfers to and from trailheads, and luggage transfers between stops.